 The west side of the old village is a ramshackle assortment of tents amidst the urban vastness of Kowloon.

 For more coverage of Nga Tsin Wai in English follow these links

 here, here, here, here, and here.
-If you enjoyed this photo essay be sure to check out Kowloon city visions.
+If you enjoyed this photo essay be sure to check out Postcards From Kowloon.